 - Average Commute Time: 21 minutes

-Like all beach towns, there is one major drawback to living in Galveston: It’s unusually hurricane-prone, as evidenced by the near destruction in the legendary 1900 Galveston Hurricane.
+Like all beach towns, there is one major drawback to living in Galveston: It’s hurricane-prone, as evidenced by the devastation wrought by the legendary 1900 Galveston Hurricane.
 Do your research on insurance and housing needs before making a move.

 8. Greenville, South Carolina